 This course has been approved by the Royal College of Surgeons of Edinburgh and has been awarded 11 CPD Points.

-This course has been successfully running for more than 10 years and continues to develop.
+This course has been successfully running for more than 10 years and continues to develop based on the feedback from course delegates and faculty.
 Positive feedback has been received ever since the course started.
 A few examples from the fully booked course that we held recently as follows:

-Based on the feedback received and request from the previous course delegates Laparoscopic Suturing Skills has been newly added onto the programme.
+Based on delegates feedback from previous courses, Laparoscopic Suturing Skills has been added onto the programme.

 This is an intensive, two-day course focusing on the core skills required for safe laparoscopic surgical practice.
 The course has been carefully designed to maximise hands-on experience whilst in our centre.
 The course is equally suitable for the junior surgeon starting out in minimal access surgery and for the more senior surgeon who is either new to laparoscopy or wishes to refresh their core skills.

-Camera and scope manipulation, abdominal access and insufflation, ergonomics, sharp and blunt dissection, clip application electrosurgery, looping, tissue extraction, and port site closure.
+Camera and scope manipulation, abdominal access and port closure, insufflation, ergonomics, sharp and blunt dissection, clip application, safe use of electrosurgery, application of endoloop, tissue extraction, and diagnostic laparoscopy.

 All fees include tuition, on-line learning course, practical materials and a light lunch.